Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

 \subsubsection{Materials}

 Utterances with naturally-occurring lexical substitutions and self-repairs were identified and extracted from Switchboard NXT annotations using three criteria.
 First, utterances with an unequal number of \emph{reparandum} and \emph{repair} words were excluded to avoid instances where the speaker may have revised the structural plan of the sentence.
-Second, we consider two cases of repairs: (i) where the self-repair immediately followed the reparandum (Ex. \ref{ex:subs1}) and (ii) where the self-repair was preceded by a repetition or filled pause (see Ex. \ref{ex:subs3} below).
+Second, we consider two types of repair: (i) where the self-repair immediately followed the reparandum (Ex. \ref{ex:subs1}) and (ii) where the self-repair was preceded by a repetition disfluency or filled pause (see Ex. \ref{ex:subs3} below).

 \begin{enumerate} \globalitem So until I see the entire quote old guard of the soviet $military$ of the soviet $government$ completely roll over and disappear preferably buried, I still consider them a threat \end{enumerate}